ocaml/ocaml.org/data/tutorials/wf_03_metaprogramming.md

   an AST?
 - How can I deal with such a [long and complex type](https://v2.ocaml.org/api/compilerlibref/Parsetree.html) as in Parsetree?
-- How can I solve the problem that the OCaml syntax and the Parsetree types change with OCaml version?
+- How can I solve the problem that new OCaml versions tend to add new features to the language and therefore need to enrich and break the Parsetree types?

 The answer to these issues from the OCaml community is a platform tool to write
 PPXes: [ppxlib](https://github.com/ocaml-ppx/ppxlib/).
 It takes care of easing